Environmental Studies

 The dynamics of the emergence and spread of disease arise from a complex interplay among disease ecology, economics, and human behavior.
 Lectures will provide an introduction to complementarities between economic and epidemiological approaches to understanding the emergence, spread, and control of infectious diseases.
 The course will cover topics such as drug-resistance in bacterial and parasitic infections, individual incentives to vaccinate, the role of information in the transmission of infectious diseases, and the evolution of social norms in healthcare practices.
 One three-hour lecture, one preceptorial.
 C. Metcalf

-ENV 305 - Topics in Environmental Studies Fall SA
+ENV 305 - Topics in Environmental Studies Spring SA

 Special topics courses related to the broad field of environmental studies.
 F. Popper, D. Popper